Omron logo

 Promoting sustainability efforts in the supply chain

 Living up to the OMRON Principles, we at the OMRON Group are committed to solving social issues through business, while also contributing to the sustainable development of society by promoting ESG (Environmental, Social, and Governance) activities.
-In response to growing social demand, we are also working to enhance sustainable procurement through its supply chain in order to fulfill even wider social responsibilities.
+In response to growing social demand, we are also working to enhance sustainable procurement.
+The executive officer in charge of company-wide purchasing has been designated as the person in charge of promotion, and strengthening of supply chain initiatives.

 Basic Policies